Do I have to model 25 percent default process energy loads even if the anticipated loads in the building will be much smaller?

 - Who can sign the LEED Certification Agreement?

-- I will be submitting a project in the near future and would like to take advantage of an ASHRAE Standard addendum.
-Do I need to specifically comply with only the addendum requirements or all of the addenda associated with the standard?
+- I plan to submit a project and want to use the ASHRAE Standard addendum.
+Do I need to comply with only the addendum requirements or all of the addenda associated with the standard?

 - A small portion of my LEED NC building will be fit out by a future tenant.
 Since this is not under our project’s scope of work, can we exclude the unfinished spaces from the LEED NC submittal?